 Sadly, in many cases any Native American ancestor is too many generations back to show up in an autosomal test.
 But now, Artifact DNA testing in starting to push back a few more generations because we will be testing older — and usually deceased — people.

-In Blaine Bettinger’s class he gave many details about the wonderfully expanding industry of DNA testing from artifacts such as letters and stamps and other personal items.
+At GRIP we learned about the emerging DNA testing from artifacts such as letters and stamps and other personal items.
 Hair is also expanding beyond hair roots.

 I almost tested my father’s stamps and letters in 2012 – one generation farther back with another generation closer to reach back toward traces of Native American